plebbit/plebbit-js/README.md

 ### `update`

 > The comment's `CommentIpns`'s record has been updated, which means vote counts and replies may have changed.
+Once a `Comment` is created, start looking for updates right away in the background, and try again every 5 minutes.
+If the previous `CommentIpns` is the same, do not emit `update`.

 #### Emits